he7d3r/desafio-engenharia-dados/README.md

 ## Quick start

+### See it in action

+The dashboard is currently available at https://import-export-dashboard.herokuapp.com.

 ### Using Docker Compose

 After cloning the project, and going to its folder, use Docker Compose to build and run the images as follows: